Ardakilic/alerthub/README.md

 * (Optional) PushBullet Api Key
 * (Optional) PushOver Api Key
 * (Optional) SMTP credentials to dispatch e-mail
+* (Optional) Personal GitHub Access token to access to private repositories and to increase fetching rate limits

 Either one of the PushBullet, PushOver or the SMTP credentials are required to get notifications.
-RSS feed doesn't require none.
+RSS feed doesn't require neither.

 ## Installation